Assassin's Creed (video game): Gameplay

 The player is made aware of how noticeable Altaïr is to enemy guards and the state of alert in the local area via the Social Status Icon.
 To perform many assassinations and other tasks, the player must consider the use of actions distinguished by their type of profile.
 Low-profile actions allow Altaïr to blend into nearby crowds, pass by other citizens, or perform other non-threatening tasks that can be used to hide and reduce the alertness level.
-The player can also use Altaïr's retractable hidden blade to attempt low-profile assassinations.
+The player can also use Altaïr's retractable Hidden Blade to attempt low-profile assassinations.
 High-profile actions are more noticeable and include running, scaling the sides of buildings to climb to higher vantage points, and attacking foes; performing these actions at certain times may raise the local area's awareness level.
 Once the area is at high alert, crowds run and scatter while guards attempt to chase and bring down Altaïr.
 To reduce the alert level, the player must control Altaïr to break the guards' line of sight and then find a hiding space, such as a haystack or rooftop garden, or blend in with the citizens sitting on benches or wandering scholars.
 Should the player be unable to escape the guards, they can fight back using swordplay maneuvers.

 The player's health is described as the level of synchronization between Desmond and Altaïr's memories; should Altaïr suffer injury, it is represented as a deviation from the actual events of the memory rather than physical damage.
 If all synchronization is lost, the current memory that Desmond is experiencing will be restarted at the last checkpoint.
 When the synchronization bar is full, the player has the additional option to use Eagle Vision, which allows the computer-rendered memory to highlight all visible characters in colours corresponding to whether they are allies (blue), foes (red), neutral (white), or the target of their assassination (gold).
-Due to Altaïr's memories being rendered by the computer of the Animus project, the player may experience glitches in the rendering of the historical world, which may help the player to identify targets, or can be used to alter the viewpoint during in-game scripted scenes should the player react fast enough when they appear.
+Due to Altaïr's memories being rendered by the computer of the Animus, the player may experience glitches in the rendering of the historical world, which may help the player to identify targets, or can be used to alter the viewpoint during in-game scripted scenes should the player react fast enough when they appear.